beezwax/WP-Publish-to-Apple-News/readme.txt

 == Changelog ==

 = 2.3.0 =
-* Enhancement: Added support for mailto: links.
+* Enhancement: Added support for mailto:, music://, musics://, stocks:// and webcal:// links.

 = 2.2.2 =
 * Bugfix: Moved custom metadata fields to the request level rather than the article level to align them with existing metadata properties like isPaid and isHidden.